A story about Lucca and the Garfagnana

 It has retained many of its old traditions, including its own local versions of staple foods such as prosciutto crudo, salami, pecorino, farro, chestnuts and polenta.
 In fact, it may be the only place in the world where Neolithic emmer wheat is grown today (called farro, but not the same as the Roman spelt grown in the rest of Italy).

 I'd always been half in love with a romanticized storybook version of traditional rural life.
 Here I'm nose to nose with the daily reality.
 It's part of almost everyone's life — working in the woods, the water mill and the wood-fired bakery.
 From the butcher's shop to the village bar, it beckons seductively from every doorway.

 I start to meet some of the people and to eat their food.
-Piero and his wine and olive oil, Severino and Gino and their biroldo blood sausage, Bruno and his chestnuts, Rolando and his prosciutto crudo 'Il Bazzone', Daniela and her potato bread, Ercolano at his water mill and Andrea, king of food in the Garfagnana, at his osteria in Castelnuovo where eating and drinking slowly and well are all that matter.
+Piero and his wine and olive oil, Severino and Gino and their biroldo blood sausage, Bruno and his chestnuts, Rolando and his prosciutto crudo 'Il Bazzone', Paolo and his potato bread, Ercolano at his water mill and Andrea, king of food in the Garfagnana, at his osteria in Castelnuovo where eating and drinking slowly and well are all that matter.

 Other people have to try this food, pick the olives, meet these hard-working, independent, spirited people.
 But not too many or we won't all fit into Germana's cheese parlour or Nadia's kitchen.
 Eight or ten at a time will be enough.
 And so the Gastronomic Adventures take shape...